Labelbox/labelbox-python/CONTRIBUTING.md

 ![workflow](./docs/github-workflow.svg)

-The above describes the workflows that currently exist.
+The above shows the Github workflows that currently exist in the repository.

 * Github Branch Workflow
   * When you push to a branch, it will create a build of the SDK that runs tests against **staging**.
 It will publish the build to `test.pypi.org` which can be downloaded for testing.
 Also, a docker image is built which can be used for testing as it has the SDK installed.